ParkvanCal/blog/about.md

 title: About
 permalink: /about/
 ---
 👋 About Me

-Hi, I’m *Upenyu Mutsumba*, a passionate Fitter and Turner turned industrial and manufacturing engineer With a strong foundation in *petroleum engineering services* and *volumetric calibration*, I am the Operations Lead at *Parkvan Calibration* aiming to bring precision, safety, and innovation to Zimbabwe’s petroleum sector.
+Hi, I’m *Upenyu Mutsumba*, a passionate Fitter and Turner turned Industrial and Manufacturing Engineer With a strong foundation in *petroleum engineering services* and *volumetric calibration*, I am the Operations Lead at *Parkvan Calibration* aiming to bring precision, safety, and innovation to Zimbabwe’s petroleum sector.

 ---